 An emphasis in cardiac rehabilitation prepares you to transition into a clinical exercise science setting.
 Designed to train you to serve patients who have experienced a heart attack, coronary artery bypass surgery or are at risk for such an event, cardiac rehabilitation is a hospital-supported rehabilitation program.

-You'll receive exposure to the distinctive aspects of Phase I, Phase II, and Phase III of cardiac rehabilitation, understanding stress testing laboratory duties.
+You'll receive exposure to the distinctive aspects of Phase I, Phase II and Phase III of cardiac rehabilitation and learn to better understand stress testing laboratory duties.
 Phase I addresses the design of an inpatient program, aiming to provide patient education that allows patients to resume their daily routines.
 Phase II serves outpatient clients, scheduling patients to complete exercise therapy sessions each week and planning educational programming to address risk factors and lifestyle intervention techniques.
 Phase III exists as a long-term extension of Phase II, offering patients the option to remain in the program following the immediate medical need.